ammarjabakji/react-native-location-track/README.md

 # react-native-location-tracker

-A simple approach to log and track location using React Native.
+A simple React Native library for efficiently logging and tracking user locations in both foreground and background.

 ## Installation